Rade58/chatops/README.md

 `<tunnel url>/api/slack`

+**Again, if we restart server this is another place we had to update url in**

 And in our api endpoint (`src/slack.ts`): We built function called `handleInteractivity` to respond after user submits the form inside modal

 ### We can also create shortcuts (Context mnu shortcuts)